-- A designated member of the Senior Leadership team (SLT) will have overall responsibility for admissions and will work with the LA to process applications. - The Registrar will act as Admissions Manager and be responsible for all administrative tasks linked to mid-term admissions. - Once the application has been processed Heads of Year (HOY) and the Registrar are responsible for arranging and carrying out the admission interview. - The Registrar will test students and share relevant information with staff. - A start date should be given as near to the interview as possible. - The designated SLT member, HOY, tutor subject leaders, relevant support staff and reception should be informed of the start date by the Assistant Principal (AP)for Inclusion/Attendance Manager - Details should be given to all staff via email. - The student should report to reception in the main building at 8.15am on the start day. - The student should be met by their HOY or student support mentor or AP for Inclusion. - The student should be taken to be photographed. - The Registrar should issue a planner. - A complete timetable should be issued. - All classes should be allocated prior to the student commencing lessons based on criteria. given by subject leaders.
-This information should be passed to the Data Manager to enable a timetable to be generated and the data base to be updated. - HOY should allocate an existing student to look after the new student. - Form tutor to closely monitor the new student and inform HOY of any concerns they may have.
+- A designated member of the Senior Leadership team (SLT) will have overall responsibility for admissions and will work with the LA to process applications. - The Registrar will act as Admissions Manager and be responsible for all administrative tasks linked to mid-term admissions. - Once the application has been processed Heads of Year (HOY) and the Registrar are responsible for arranging and carrying out the admission interview. - The Registrar will test students and share relevant information with staff. - A start date should be given as near to the interview as possible. - The designated SLT member, HOY, tutor, subject leaders, relevant support staff and reception should be informed of the start date by the SLT lead for admissions - Details should be given to all staff via email. - All classes should be allocated prior to the student commencing lessons based on criteria. given by subject leaders.
+This information should be passed to the Data Manager to enable a timetable to be generated and the database to be updated. - HOY should allocate an existing student to look after the new student. - The student should report to reception in the main building at 8.15am on the start day. - The student should be met by their HOY or student support mentor or SLT lead. - The student should be taken to be photographed. - The Registrar should issue pass, paperwork, timetable... - Form tutor to closely monitor the new student and inform HOY of any concerns they may have.

-Annual procedures for determining admission arrangements
+Annual procedures for determining admission a rrangements